 When Your Business Dies… But You Won’t Let It

 I was trapped in my own dream, lying to myself about still wanting the dream at all.
 Only after I ran out of cash, and suffered a few personal tragedies at the same time, did I decide it was over.
 My hope was gone and I finally stopped caring.
-No sale.
+No company sale.
 No fake “acquisition.”
 I just ended it.
-I wish I knew the signs when to give up.
+I wish I knew the signs of when to give up.

 It’s Truly Bizarre, But “Concrete” Dreams Do Change

-Failure Is Fuel only when acknowledged
+Failure Is Fuel… but only when acknowledged

 Failure is fuel however only when you acknowledge a failure has happened in the first place.
-“Failure is not an option” folks delude themselves, opting to ignore, block out, or delay their failure.
-Like a soldier mortally wounded in war that refuses to see a medic, failure not acknowledged leads to death.
+The “failure is not an option” folks are deluding themselves.
+Everyone fails, but not everyone admits or confronts it.
+Failure hypocrisy leads to poor leadership, loss of trust, and a lack of creativity.
+Like a soldier mortally wounded in a war that refuses to see a medic, failure not acknowledged leads to death.

 How Embracing Failure Leads To Improvement

-How To Notice and Assess Personal Failure
+How To Notice, Assess and Personal Failure

 Photo by Bahaa A. Shawqi via Pexels.